- Life & Money

 Benefits of a savings account

-- Your money is easily accessible: You can access the money in a savings account whenever you need it — unlike other options, like CDs, which lock your money away for a predetermined period.
+Your money is easily accessible: You can access the money in a savings account whenever you need it—unlike other options (like CDs) which lock your money away for a predetermined period.
+With a savings account, you can access your money easily by transferring between checking and savings account.

-- You earn more interest than in a checking account: Checking accounts typically offer little to no interest on the money you keep in them.
+You earn more interest than in a checking account: Checking accounts typically offer little to no interest on the money you keep in them.
 Savings accounts come with the ability to make at least a little interest on the money you keep in them.
+Storing your money in a savings account may help you maintain your money’s value and combat inflation or help you lose less of its buying power.

 Drawbacks of a savings account

 The answer to this question will be different for everyone.
-It’s really dependent on your situation and should be considered in the context of your entire financial picture.
+It really depends on your situation and entire financial picture.

-That said, it’s typically a good idea to have some money set aside in a safe account that’s easily accessible.
+That said, it’s typically a good idea to have at least some money set aside in a safe account that’s easily accessible.
 If you are building an emergency savings fund, most financial professionals will tell you to save about six months’ worth of expenses.
 This will be enough to cover most emergencies or see you through a moderate period of unemployment.
-Some individuals (like entrepreneurs or those who work in seasonal fields) may want to save up to 12 months’ worth of expenses.
+If you’re an entrepreneur or work in a seasonal field, you may want to save up to 12 months’ worth of expenses.

 It’s important to remember that the FDIC insures only up to $250,000 of money that you deposit within a single bank.
 That cap covers a total of $250,000, whether it is held in one account or multiple.
 If you think you will exceed this total, you can increase your FDIC coverage by opening an account at a different bank.